MicrosoftDocs/entra-docs/docs/identity-platform/reference-native-authentication-email-otp.md

 :::image type="content" source="media/reference-native-auth-api/sign-in-email-otp.png" alt-text="Diagram of Native authentication sign in with email with OTP.":::

 After the app verifies the user's email with OTP, it receives security tokens.
-If the delivery of the OTP code delays or is never delivered to the user's email, the user can request to be sent another OTP code.
-Microsoft Entra resends another OTP code if the previous one hasn't been verified.
-When Microsoft Entra resends an OTP code, it invalidates the previously sent code.
+If the delivery of the one-time passcode delays or is never delivered to the user's email, the user can request to be sent another one-time passcode.
+Microsoft Entra resends another one-time passcode if the previous one hasn't been verified.
+When Microsoft Entra resends an one-time passcode, it invalidates the previously sent code.

 ### Step 1: Request to start the sign-in flow